What is TOSSD?

 What are the key milestones?

-In 2019, the International TOSSD Task Force reached two key milestones:
+In 2017, the first meeting of the International TOSSD Task Force took place.